 - Anxiety or disorientation

-- Vomiting: The body has a number of methods it can use in order to provide protection against overdose.
+- Vomiting: The body has a number of methods it can use in order to provide protection against toxins or poisons.
 Vomiting is one of those protections.
 By triggering the urge to vomit, the body can try to expel some of the toxins that the person has ingested.
 With that vomiting, the person might have a better chance of survival.
 Unfortunately, the urge to vomit can work independently of the ability to stay conscious.
 That means people can, and do, vomit while they are not awake and able to handle a vomiting episode.
 That could lead to a variety of problems, according to NHS Choices, including choking on vomit or inhaling vomit.
 Either or both of these things could lead to very serious consequences, including lung damage or death.

 Contact Us About Our Availability